Tools for Ply-split Braiding

 Making Cords for Ply-split Braiding for

-examples), however a cord maker, or cord winder, is more efficient and reliably makes perfect cords.
+examples), however a cord maker, or cord twister, is more efficient and reliably makes perfect cords.
 In two easy steps the cord maker

 See video "What is a Gripfid"